JamesBLewis/Unity-Pool-Game/README.md

 ## Todo List
 In no particular order...
-* Add multiplayer
+* Add multiplayer.
-* Port to browsers
+* Port to browsers.
-* Port to mobile devices
+* Port to mobile devices.
-* make it look pretty
+* make it look pretty.
-* conform to pool rules
+* conform to pool rules.
-* balance physics
+* balance physics.
+* add icons and nice graphics.
+* add customization options.